 Oil-free column heaters look like traditional oil column heaters but instead of oil they have an element inside each fin and vents at the top to disperse the hot air.
-This helps to eliminate some of the cons of an oil heater – they are quicker to warm up and lighter to move around.
+This helps to eliminate some of the cons of an oil heater, as they are quicker to warm up and lighter to move around.

 Here is an example of an oil-free column heater available to buy in NZ.

-- Heats up to eight times faster than standard oil column heaters.
-Features 1.5kW heat output, thermostat control, drytech technology, lightweight, castors.
+- Patented Drytech technology provides even greater heating effectiveness, heating up to eight times faster than standard oil column heaters.
+Two heat settings.
+(2.4kW).
+(Pictured).

 Micathermic heaters combine convection and reflective heating to quickly heat both the air and nearby surfaces.
 They are similar to an oil-column heater but use sheets of thermal mineral mica instead of hot oil.
 They also provide radiant heating, rather than just the background warmth of an oil column heater.

 - Pros: Fast heating – a micathermic heater will usually reach its maximum heat output within 60 seconds.
 They are generally silent, and are lighter and more portable than an oil column heater.
 The combination of convection and radiant heat makes them cosy to sit around and they are best used for warming small living areas.

 - Cons: The biggest drawback of micathermic heaters is that the exterior surfaces get very hot, so they can be hazardous around young children.
 Most models heat from all sides, so they can’t be placed near walls or furniture.
 They do not heat a room as evenly as heaters with fana, and sometimes the mica creaks as it warms up.